 In certain circumstances we will grant obligors one-month payment extensions to assist them with temporary cash flow problems.
-In general, an obligor would not be entitled to more than two such extensions in any 12-month period and no more than six over the life of the contract.
+In general, we are bound by our securitization agreements to refrain from agreeing to more than two such extensions in any 12-month period and to more than six over the life of the contract.
 The only modification of terms is to advance the obligor's next due date by one month and extend the maturity date of the receivable by one month.
 In some cases, a two-month extension may be granted.
 There are no other concessions such as a reduction in interest rate, forgiveness of principal or of accrued interest.
 Accordingly, we consider such extensions to be insignificant delays in payments rather than troubled debt restructurings.
+Because financial regulatory authorities have encouraged obligors to expect payment deferrals as a response to the pandemic, we may seek amendments or waivers of our securitization agreements to relax the limits on extensions; however, we have not sought such changes in terms as of the date of this report, and if we do seek such changes, there can be no assurance that the other parties to our securitization agreements will agree to such amendments or waivers, nor as to the effect on credit performance that may result if such amendments or waivers are agreed to.